PadoSensei/Bjj-Map/README.md

 #### Student Mode
 - Enroll in class / progress track
-- Import / Export nodes
+- Import / Export nodes to other app users
 - Comment on Node
 - 'Drill' Node with concept checking questions.